 "The Heart & Soul of El Barrio/East Harlem"

-The mission is to brand the community of El Barrio/East Harlem as a vibrant living cultural community with history and were the non-profit sector is equally regarded as a major contributor to the local economy as is the for-profit sector and where arts & culture are valued as engines for economic development and establish an arts & cultural hub where they're stimuli for creating jobs and influencing surrounding communities to do likewise.
+The mission is to brand the community of El Barrio/East Harlem as a vibrant living cultural community with a history and where the non-profit sector is equally regarded as a major contributor to the local economy as is the for-profit sector and where arts & culture are valued as engines for economic development and establish an arts & cultural hub where they're stimuli for creating jobs and influencing surrounding communities to do likewise.

 Art & Cultural Programs:

 “El Festival del Libro/Festival of Books” has been a constant since 2013.
-The project introduces Puerto Rican/Latino authors, writers, poets, and literary organizations can meet & interact with locals, present their work, introduce their publication, provide guidance & tips to both readers & writers as well as make books available for sale.
-"El Festival" takes place during Indigenous People's Weekend, generally the 2nd week in October and is held on both a school day and weekend.
+The project introduces Puerto Rican/Latino authors, writers, poets, and literary organizations that can meet & interact with locals, present their work, introduce their publication, provide guidance & tips to both readers & writers as well as make books available for sale.
+"El Festival" takes place during Indigenous People's Weekend, generally the 2nd week in October, and is held on both a school day and a weekend.

-We are working directly with the local businesses to provide art space to feature the artwork (prints/posters) of our artists to expose Latino art to a Latino community that has a low attendance record in attending art exhibitions.
+We are working directly with local businesses to provide art space to feature the artwork (prints/posters) of our artists to expose Latino art to a Latino community that has a low attendance record in attending art exhibitions.
 If space is available, our poets, writers, and artist will have a place to perform, which further enhances consumer traffic.
 Our plan is to transform the whole designated or target area into a Community Art & Cultural Community Center.

 Our quote: “If our community does not go to an art gallery, we will bring the art gallery to the community.”

-Based on this belief, we have shared our program concepts with other Latino communities in other states and we're working on a calendar of collaborative events & activities that will be hybrid, multi-point, and accessible to the general public as well.
-For example, a Puerto Rican/Latino group in Buffalo, NY has adopted our concept and is now working on sponsoring similar programs such as “El Festival del Libro”, and the community Latino art gallery.
-Similarly, we working on joint programs in Philadelphia (Pa), Holyoke (Ma), and several cities in Connecticut as well.
+Based on this belief, we have shared our program concept with locals, and other Latino communities in other states and we're working on a calendar of collaborative events & activities that will be hybrid, multi-point, and accessible to the general public as well.
+For example, a Puerto Rican/Latino group in Buffalo, NY has adopted our concept.
+It is now working on sponsoring similar programs such as “El Festival del Libro”, and the community Latino art gallery.
+Similarly, we work on joint programs in Philadelphia (Pa), Holyoke (Ma), and several cities in Connecticut as well.
 This has led to the sharing of ideas both ways, helping each region to enhance and provide better community service.